 Protect yourself from IP address hacking by using a Virtual Private Network (VPN).

 A VPN will make your actual IP address invisible and will route your online activity through a proxy server.
-The use of VPN is particularly important if you are accessing your internet using public WiFi services, as the VPN not only protects you from being hacked but the eavesdrop to your data transmitted over the network.
+The use of VPN is particularly important if you are accessing your internet using public WiFi services, as the VPN not only protects you from being hacked but also prevent eavesdropping of your data being transmitted over the network.

 Considered the most effective way to protect against getting your IP address hacked, most VPN services charge a fee.
 The free services available online may not be sufficient if you use your computer for games or streaming content.